-- Mash the flesh using a potato masher, discard the stem, and keep the mash aside till needed.
+- Mash the flesh using a potato masher, discard the stem, and keep the mashed flesh aside till needed.

 - In a heavy bottom pan, heat the ghee and add jeera seeds.
 When they turn brown, add onions and fry till translucent.

-- Add the tomatoes at this age and cook on low flame till they are fully cooked.
+- Add the tomatoes at this stage and cook on low flame, till they are fully cooked.
 Add salt and chilli powder and mix well.
 Add the mashed brinjal to it and roast for another 5 minutes.
 At this stage, add the peas if using.
 Mix, turn off the gas and cover the pan.
 Let it stand for 5-10 minutes before serving.